Tutorial 2: Something a little more practical – a web page change detector

 )

-the detector object as resource and installs an event listener that will shut down the detector
+adds the detector object as resource and installs an event listener that will shut down

 class ApplicationComponent(CLIApplicationComponent):